Prof Aaron Russell

 2003 - Best oral presentation.3rd Swiss Interfaculty Conference of Sport and Health, November 2003, Lausanne, Switzerland.
 Endurance training in humans leads to fibre type-specific increases in skeletal muscle αlevels of PGC-1α and PPAR.

-Role and regulation of STARS signaling in skeletal uscle health; exercise, ageing and muscular dystrophies.
+Role and regulation of STARS signaling in skeletal muscle health; exercise, ageing and muscular dystrophies.

 miRNA regulation of muscle adapation to exercise and disease.

-The role of miRNAs in age-related mucsle wasting (sarcopenia).
+The role of miRNAs in age-related muscle wasting (sarcopenia).

 My research group is focused on determining the molecular factors that control skeletal muscle wasting, growth and regeneration.
-Investigations are performed humans using in vivo models of muscle wasting including motor neuron disease, DMD and sarcopenia.
-Acute and chronic exercise protocols are used as models to investigate the signalling proteins which regulate skeletal muscle growth and regeneration.
+Investigations are performed in humans using in vivo models of muscle wasting including motor neuron disease (MND), muscular dystrophy (DMD and sarcopenia.
+Acute and chronic exercise protocols are used as models to investigate the signalling proteins that regulate skeletal muscle growth and regeneration.

 - In vitro studies are also performed using human primary muscle cells as well as C2C12 and L6 muscle cell lines.

-- In vivo rodent models are used to investigate the role of specific molecular targets using AAV technology.
+- In vivo rodent models are used to investigate the role of specific molecular targets using AAV and lentiviral technology.

-- Research tools include quantitative PCR, Western blotting, EMSA, Luciferase reporter assays, protein degradation and synthesis assays, glucose uptake assays, adenoviral.
+- Research tools include quantitative PCR, Western blotting, EMSA, Luciferase reporter assays, protein degradation and synthesis assays.

 - Molecular targets of interest include PGC-1, STARS and several miRNA species.